Statewide Community Organizer (CFILC) Posted on April 7, 2022

 • Organize regional and statewide community organizing events in coordination with CFILC’s logistics team;

-• Provide staff support by serving as the liaison between CFILC and Disability Action Coalition, this includes coordinating staff and volunteers for the Disability Capitol Action Day event;
+• Provide staff support by serving as the liaison between CFILC and Disability Action Coalition, which includes coordinating staff and volunteers for the Disability Capitol Action Day event.

 • Present reports and outcomes to funders and stakeholders on a regular basis;